oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 > NOTE 1: This property is intended to help SARIF viewers to render code snippets ([§3.30.13](#snippet-property)) with appropriate syntax coloring.

-If the artifact contains source code in a mix of languages, and if it is possible to identify one of those languages as the “primary” language of the artifact, then `sourceLanguage` **SHALL** specify that language.
+If the artifact contains source code in a mix of languages, and if it is possible to identify one of those languages as the "primary" language of the artifact, then `sourceLanguage` **SHALL** specify that language.

 > NOTE 2: Typically, this is the language implied by the file name extension.